 Apple secretly added a new feature called Clean Energy Charging in iOS 16.1 and turned it on by default.
 Here’s what you should know about this environmentally-friendly feature.

 Apple was vocal regarding Clean Energy Charging when it introduced iOS 16 in September 2022.
-It did not launch to the general public until the 24th of October, with iOS 16.1 and it appeared that the change was a blur without users being aware until an incident on social media.
+It didn’t launch for the public on the 24th of October.
+This was the day that Apple released iOS 16.1 It seemed that the update was an unnoticed change without users even being aware until a story was posted on social media.

 What is Clean Energy Charging?